techhoney15/phone-js-ts/README.md

 # phone-number-validation-js

-Check phone number validation with js and ts
+Check phone number validation with js and ts and get calling details by calling or country code

 A simple, lightweight, and easy-to-implement utility to validate international phone numbers and retrieve structured information—including country name, country codes, and formatted phone numbers.